IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 | znsq_boolean      | `enum`                        | The boolean auto commit option specifies if EzNoSQL will issue a commit after any type of update (write, update, erase), or a read integrity extended (CRE) request on behalf if the user.
 If this option is omitted, then commits will be performed by the system after each update or CRE read.
 Note that commits are required only for databases created with the log_options of undo or all, or for reads with the use of the CRE option.
 Commiting after every update request can incur overhead compared to optimizing commits for larger groups of updates.
 Conversely, commiting to infrequently can impact other sharers of the database from accessing the locked documents:</br>0 indicates auto commit (default)</br>1 indicates auto commit</br>2 indicates no auto commit</br>Refer to section Non-Recoverable vs Recoverable Databases for information on this option. |
 |                                                                                                                                                                          |

-Example of opening a EzNoSQL database:
+Example of opening an EzNoSQL database:
 ```
       char* base_name = "MY.JSON.DATA";                            //  Database name for primary index created with znsq_create
       znsq_connection_t connection = 0;                            //  Initialize returned connection token